websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/customizing-your-product-with-product-options.md

 1. Determine whether the Option is *Required*.
 When enabled, customers must use the field before adding the product to the cart.

 1. Determine whether the Option is an *SKU Contributor*.

-When enabled, the Option's values are used to generate individual [SKUs](./adding-skus-to-your-products.md), and customers are required to select a value when adding the Product to their cart.
+   When enabled, the Option's values are used to create [SKUs](./adding-skus-to-products.md) for Product variants.
+Customers are required to select from available option values.

    ```note::
       SKU Contributor can only be enabled with the *Single Selection* and *Select from List* field types.